opral/monorepo/source-code/design-system/README.md

 > _https://tailwindcss.com/docs/reusing-styles#compared-to-css-abstractions_

 This design system aims at combining the theme ability of DaisyUI with the functionality of a real component.

+### Why would I use web components in Markdown?

+Because no preprocessors like [MDX](https://mdxjs.com/), [MDsvex](https://mdsvex.pngwn.io/), or [Stripe Markdoc](https://markdoc.dev/) are required.
+Reducing boilerplate, increasing maintainability, and composability.

 **What are those `.cjs` and `.cts` files in the source code?**